 Feeding your chickens table scraps is a great way to save a little money on feed, and your chickens will go crazy for your leftovers!

-In addition, providing your chickens with scraps and leftovers is a great way to add variety to their diets, especially during a cold winter where free-range nutrients are scarce.
+In addition, providing your chickens with scraps and leftovers is a great way to add variety to their diets, especially during a cold winter when free-range nutrients are scarce.

 In general, chickens won’t eat something that will harm them or that is toxic.
 Don’t worry too much about trying different foods.
 If a particular food is unpalatable, your birds will typically ignore it.